carpentries/maintainer-onboarding/episodes/02-curricular.md

 ## Interconnectedness

 Even our "mature" and "stable" lessons are continuously changing.
-Although the types of changes that these lesson undergo are more minor than the types of changes that happen in a lesson under active development, it's important to keep in mind that even minor changes can have larger impacts.
+Although the types of changes that these lessons undergo are more minor than the types of changes that happen in a lesson under active development, it's important to keep in mind that even minor changes can have larger impacts.
 A change in one episode of a lesson